codsen/codsen/packages/object-set-all-values-to/README.md

 Take any input: nested array, nested plain object or whatever really, no matter how deeply nested.
 Walk through it recursively and if you find any plain objects, assign **all their keys** to a given second input's argument OR default, `false`.

+It does not mutate the input arguments.
+Operations are done on a cloned input.

 I needed this library to overwrite all values to be `false` on JSON schema objects, so that later when I copy from key/value pairs from schema, values are equal to `false` and I don't need to prep them further.

 This library is well-tested and is being used in commercial projects.